hmlongco/Factory/Sources/Factory/Factory.docc/Development/Previews.md

     }
 }
 ```
-But due a bug in how Swift manages property wrappers with built in initializers, doing mutlitple previews is just a little different than shown earlier.
+But due a bug in how Swift manages property wrappers with built in initializers, doing multiple previews is just a little different than shown earlier.
 ```swift
 struct ContentView_Previews: PreviewProvider {
     static var previews: some View {